gauravpatil96/gauravpatil96/README.md

 - 👋 Hi, I’m Gaurav Patil
 - 👀 I’m interested in learning, running, swiming
-- 🌱 I’m currently learning SQL, Python, PowerBi
+- 🌱 I’m a data analyst with expertise in SQL 🗃️, Python 🐍, Power BI 📊, and Excel 📈.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to data analysis, data visualization and business intelligence.
-- 📫 You can connect me on gdpatil6756@gmail.com
+- 📫 Feel free to connect with me at LinkedIn @https://www.linkedin.com/in/gaurav-patil-89953b315/?trk=opento_sprofile_details
+-     or reach out via 📧 gdpatil6756@gmail.com.
-- 😄 Pronouns: GD
+- 😄 You can call me as "gd"
 - ⚡ Fun fact: Always smiling

 <!---